Two-dimensional quantum antiferromagnets: Quantum Dimer Models

 \subsubsection{Staggered VBC for $V/J> 1$}

 When $V$ is sufficiently large the system tries to minimize the number of parallel dimers.
 The staggered configuration shown Fig.~\ref{fig:sQDM} has no such {\em flippable plaquette}.
-It is always a zero-energy eigenstate of Eq.~\ref{eq:sQDM} and becomes a ground-state for $J\geq V$.
+It is always a zero-energy eigenstate of Eq.~\ref{eq:sQDM} and becomes a ground state for $J\geq V$.
 It breaks several lattice symmetries (four-fold degenerate) and is a VBC.

 The expectation value of the energy per plaquette satisfies ${\rm min}(0,V-J)\leq E_0/N_p\leq {\rm max}(0,V+J)$.
-For $V/J>1$ this gives $0 \leq E_0/N_p$ and any zero-energy state saturates this lower bound and is a therefore a ground-state.
+For $V/J>1$ this gives $0 \leq E_0/N_p$ and any zero-energy state saturates this lower bound and is a therefore a ground state.
 One should however notice that it is possible to make zero-energy domain walls in this VBC since the state shown Fig.~\ref{fig:stagg2} is also annihilated by the Hamiltonian.
 No local dimer movement can take place in the staggered VBC (with or without domain walls).
 Each of these states form a topological sector with a single configuration which has $\left|\Omega_x\right|+\left|\Omega_y\right|=L/2$ with respect to a columnar state.